RiccGHG/Random-Number-Generator/README.md

 # Random-Number-Generator
-You can Generate a Random Number
+You can Generate a Random Number lol